malakamahdy/RAG-Approach/README.md

 ### 6. Run the Program

-Run the main script to start the interactive RAG system:
+Run the main script to start testing with the RAG system:

 ```bash
 python rag.py